harveyramer/harvey-ramer-blog/src/pages/index.md

 ---
 templateKey: index-page
-title: Great coffee with a conscience
+title: The Pursuit of Clarity
 image: /img/GuggenheimBilbao.jpg
-heading: Pursuing clarity in software architecture
+heading: Clarity in software architecture
 subheading: No to perfection.
-Yes to excellence
+Yes to excellence.
 mainpitch:
   title: Why Kaldi
   description: >